Final Fantasy VIII: Retrospective

 The opening cut scene in Final Fantasy VIII was ranked second on Game Informer's list of "Top 10 Video Game Openings", and first by IGN.
 GameSpy listed it as the 15th-best cinematic moment in video games.
 IGN named the game's ending the third best of any game for the PlayStation, while UGO.com named it one of the series' best and most memorable moments.
 Final Fantasy VIII was voted by readers of Japanese magazine Famitsu as the 22nd-best game of all time in 2006, and named one of the 20 essential Japanese role-playing games by Gamasutra, stating "[t]here's a lot that Final Fantasy VIII does wrong, but there's even more that it does right".

-UGO.com said that while no other game in the series had stirred the controversy that Final Fantasy VIII had and that it was flawed, the title was a "daring, groundbreaking game [...] decidedly the most original console-style RPG ever created".
-In 2002, IGN named it the seventh-best title for the PlayStation, placing higher on the list than Final Fantasy VII; the publication felt that FFVIII improved on the strengths of its predecessor.
-Kat Bailey, writing for 1Up.com, noted Final Fantasy VIII as the first game in the Final Fantasy series which features a love story as the game's overarching theme, calling a daring choice and symbol of the video game medium's continued evolution as a form of storytelling, with numerous subsequent video games adopting romantic subplots to varying degrees of success.
+UGO.com said that while no other game in the series had stirred the controversy that Final Fantasy VIII had and that while it was flawed, the title was a "daring, groundbreaking game [...] decidedly the most original console-style RPG ever created".
+In 2002, IGN named it the seventh-best title for the PlayStation, placing higher on the list than Final Fantasy VII; the publication felt that VIII improved on the strengths of its predecessor.
+Kat Bailey, writing for 1Up.com, noted Final Fantasy VIII as the first game in the Final Fantasy series which features a love story as the game's overarching theme, calling it a daring choice and a symbol of the video game medium's continued evolution as a form of storytelling, with numerous subsequent video games adopting romantic subplots to varying degrees of success.
+In 2024, Phil Salvador, library director of the Video Game History Foundation, created a new website ff8isthe.best dedicated to essays about the game.